 - Umbrella – If you’re visiting during bumper season, don’t forget to bring one of these!

 - Rain jacket – The weather in Estonia can change pretty quickly, be sure to come prepared.

 Where To Stay In Tallinn

-Like this article?
+Enjoy this Helsinki to Tallinn Day Trip Itinerary?
 Pin me for later!

 Disclaimer: This post contains affiliate links.
 At no extra cost to you, we may receive a small commission on purchases made through these links.
+By making any purchase, you are directly supporting The Road Is Life Travel Blog which allows us to continue providing you with free high-quality travel guides.
 We only recommend products/services we have tried/love!